This module is currently under review and is expected to be updated mid 2023.

-This course is the first in a series about high risk medicines.
+This module is the first in a series about high risk medicines.
 The remaining modules will focus on particular groups of high risk medicines.

 ‘High risk medicines’ are medicines that have a heightened risk of causing significant patient harm when used in error.